Informed Sampling for Diversity in Concept-to-Text NLG: Meta-Classifier for Diversity

-As briefly mentioned in the introduction, we propose to use a meta-classifier (see Figure~\ref{fig:meta}), external to the \textsc{nlg} model, that learns to distinguish which words in the decoding distribution are \textit{safe}.
-The meta-classifier is designed as a simple feed-forward neural network composed of alternative linear and ReLU layers ending with a softmax function.
-It considers each word in the \textsc{nlg} model vocabulary individually, and the output for each is a probability distribution over two values: 0 and 1, with one denoting a \textit{safe} word.
+As briefly mentioned in the introduction, we propose to use a meta-classifier (see Figure~\ref{fig:meta}), external to the \textsc{nlg} model, that learns to distinguish which words in the decoding distribution are \textit{reliable}.
+The meta-classifier is a simple feed-forward neural network composed of alternating linear and ReLU layers ending with a softmax.
+It considers each word in the \textsc{nlg} model vocabulary individually, and the output for each is a probability distribution over values 0 and 1; 1 denotes the word as \textit{reliable}.

-The input $\textbf{c}$ for a given word is a concatenation of the last three embeddings, current control vector and hidden state of the SCLSTM cell (eq. \ref{eq:input}).
+The input $\textbf{c}$ for a given word is a concatenation of the \textsc{nlg} states and embeddings (eq. \ref{eq:input}).

-where $W_{wr}$ is a word embedding weight matrix, $W_{dc}$ is the input representation weight matrix, ${x}_{t}$ is the word at step $t$, ${h}_{t}$ is the hidden state at step $t$, ${d}_{t}$ is the input representation, and ${x}^{i}_{t+1}$ is the $i$-th word of the decoding distribution for the next timestep $t+1$.
+where ${h}_{t}$ is the hidden state at step $t$, $W_{dc}$ is the input representation weight matrix, ${d}_{t}$ represents input to be generated, $W_{wr}$ is a word embedding weight matrix, ${x}_{t}$ is the word at step $t$, and ${x}^{i}_{t+1}$ is the $i$-th word of the decoding distribution at $t+1$.
+In this paper we use notations specific to the SCLSTM architecture \citep{wen2015sclstm}.
+However, the input of the meta-classifier can be generalised as a concatenation of encoder, decoder hidden states and word embeddings.

-From the meta-classifier's output we can infer a vocabulary-length binary vector $B$ that indicates which words are \textit{safe}.
-In order to also consider the \textsc{nlg} decoder's probability distribution, we only sample amongst the top consecutive \textit{safe words} in $B$ that are assigned a non-zero probability.
+From the meta-classifier's output we can infer a vocabulary-length binary vector $B$ that indicates which words are \textit{reliable}.
+In order to also consider the \textsc{nlg} decoder's probability distribution, we only sample amongst the top consecutive \textit{reliable words} in $B$ that are assigned a non-zero probability.